Yoink4CM/Yoink4CM/README.md

 AD Compliance Guard: Prevent OSD failures by quickly identifying non-compliant computers.

+Auto App: Drag and drop your installer onto Auto App to automatically create an Application in your ConfigMgr setup (requires Yoink4CM already integrated).
+Supports winget .yaml files.

+Auto Package: Drag and drop your installer onto Auto Package to automatically create a Package in your ConfigMgr setup (requires Yoink4CM already integrated).
+Supports winget .yaml files.

 Yoink4Intune: Grab apps from Winget and package for Intune